 2. ____ Hosting Service Company

-The company I use to host with is called FatCow.com.
-With a 24 hour telephone support system and fast servers, they earned my confidence of me and they never disappoint.
+The company I recommend to my clients to host their websites is called BlueHost.com.
+With 24 hour telephone support and cPanel dashboard to install WordPress, setup eMails, etc., they’ve earned my confidence and have served my clients well.

-2.1 ____ Order web hosting services at a company like FatCow.com to host your website on the Internet.
-Choose between basic hosting for small (or a few websites), to VPS or Dedicated Server accounts for larger websites.
+2.1 ____ Order web hosting services at a company like BlueHost.com to host your website on the Internet.

-2.2 ____ Write down your FTP login and password and keep it in a safe place.
-Remember where you host it, so you can make any necessary changes in the event your revolving door webmaster runs for the hills with all of your information!
+2.2 ____ When you get your signup eMail from BlueHost.com, keep it in a safe place.
+Remember where you host your website, so you can make changes in the event your revolving door of webmasters run for the hills because in time, many often do.
+Sad, but true.

 3.0 ____ Cpanel (Web Hosting Setup, Admin & Configuration)